the microsampling blog

 • Providing a patient friendly environment

-Clinical trial subject withdrawal determines the success of a study.
-Lack of proper communication will frustrate your patients.
-The use of microsampling will open doors to virtual clinical trials among other solutions and improve retention levels.
+Clinical trial subject dropout or withdrawal determines the success of a study.
+Uncomfortable procedures, inconvenience and a lack of proper communication can become burdensome and will frustrate your trial participants.
+The use of remote microsampling that can occur at home, work or any location will open doors to virtual clinical trials and help improve retention levels.

 No Comments Yet